pierro42/Cupscale_diagnostics_updater/README.md

 2: start the status.bat file

-3: paste the cupscale folder adress then press enter
+3: paste the cupscale folder path then press enter

 4: see what's going on